Reflex sights are the most common type of red dot sights on the market today.

 8 Important Things to Consider When Hunting for a Reflex Sight

 There are well known high-end brands that sell reflex sights like Aimpoint, Vortex, Sig Sauer, and many more.

 That’s good news, but keep in mind our friends in China know this all too well and try to trick buyers by offering knock-offs of these tried a true optics.
 Be wary of where your optics are being manufactured and shipped from.

 These optics may even have the correct logos on them but will not offer anywhere near the craftsmanship or durability of the real thing.
 If the deal is too good to be true or your American made EOTech is being shipped from Malaysia, you may want to stray away from that seller.

 Confusing Marketing Techniques

 Another thing to consider is that a lot of media companies intentionally use confusing marketing techniques to sell you cheap technology at high prices.

 For example, they might lay a prism sight, holographic sight, and reflex side by side and label them all as “red dot sights.”
-Technically, they aren’t wrong, but I think a lot of people would like to know that there are major technological differences between the types of optics and that there are pros and cons of each.
-I cover the differences in depth on my red dot sights page if you haven’t already checked that out.
+Technically, they aren’t wrong, but I think a lot of people would like to know that there are major technical differences between the types of optics and that there are pros and cons of each.
+I cover the differences in-depth on my red dot sights page if you haven’t already checked that out.